networkx/networkx/doc/source/reference/introduction.rst

 Graphs
 =======
 The first choice to be made when using NetworkX is what type of graph object to use.
 A graph (network) is a collection of nodes together with a collection of edges that are pairs of nodes.
 Attributes are often associated with nodes and/or edges.
-Our graph objects come in different flavors depending on two main properties of the network:
+NetworkX graph objects come in different flavors depending on two main properties of the network:

  - Directed: Are the edges **directed**?
 Does the order of the edge pairs (u,v) matter?
 A directed graph is specified by the "Di"